-Welcome to a mini-course on Four Steps to Effective Feedback!
-I’m excited about sharing practices with you that have made a huge difference for me and others in giving feedback and sharing concerns.
-You can access this course three ways:
+Welcome to my mini-course, Four Steps to Effective Feedback!
+I’m excited to share practices with you that have made a huge difference for me and others in giving feedback and sharing concerns.

 #2.
 Pre-Step: Getting Clear